 The Neuroscience Training Program also participates in Science Expeditions each year, a campus-wide science outreach event.
 For more information on Science Expeditions please click here.

 The Neuroscience Training Program participates in the Wisconsin Science Festival which takes place at the Wisconsin Institutes for Discovery.
 Students and faculty lead multiple hands-on exploration stations including showing the community human brain specimens, dissections, hearing demos, kinesthetic illusions and more.
 For more information about the Wisconsin Science Festival please click here.

 NTP hosts a neurobiology unit for the PEOPLE summer Program.
-PEOPLE Program students complete a 3-week residential program on the UW-Madison campus that includes writing skills development; daytime workshops in the biological sciences, physical sciences, engineering, biomedical research and health sciences; and an evening curriculum in the fine and performance arts.
-The Neuroscience Training Program graduate students teach either a one-week or three-week neurobiology course for PEOPLE students.
+PEOPLE Program students complete a 2-week residential program on the UW-Madison campus that includes writing skills development; daytime workshops in the biological sciences, physical sciences, engineering, biomedical research and health sciences; and an evening curriculum in the fine and performance arts.
+The Neuroscience Training Program graduate students teach the two-week neurobiology course for PEOPLE students.

 Click here to view our Lending Library.

-If you would like information on any of the above outreach activities or have an idea for a new one please contact the program at (608) 262-4932 or email@example.com to speak with the NTP Outreach Specialist.
+If you would like information on any of the above outreach activities or have an idea for a new one please contact the program at (608) 262-4932 or email@example.com to speak with Heidi Neeley, NTP Outreach Specialist.